camrobjones/ucsd-cogs9/pages/syllabus.md

 - We will get back to you within 48 hours with our final decision.

 ### Lecture Attendance
 Our goal is to make lectures and office hours worth your while to attend, e.g. we do in-class exercises.
-However, lecture attendance is not required.
+Although lecture attendance is not required, there will be in-class quizzes worth 20% of your grade.
+There will be no opportunity to make-up these quizzes remotely, which is why we drop the lowest score.
 All lectures will be recorded.
 These will be made available to you (UCSD podcast).

 ### Section Attendance
 Section attendance is not mandatory, however, groups will be created within sections (usually week 2).
 Readings as well as lecture material will be reviewed in the section and it is to your benefit to go and ask questions.